sysaulab/fuzzy_dict/PAPER.md

 ### 6.4 Scorer Choice

 The current inline scorer (LCP + LCS) is fast but may not capture all nuances.
-Future work could integrate more sophisticated scorers like Jaro‑Winkler or Levenshtein while still benefiting from the reduced candidate set.
+Future work could integrate more sophisticated scorers like Jaro‑Winkler or Levenshtein while still benefiting from the focused candidate set.

 ### 6.5 SIMD Acceleration